darnoceloc/darnoceloc.github.io/_pages/aboutme.md

 permalink: /aboutme/
 title: "About Me"

-excerpt: "Conrad Cole recently graduated with a PhD in Mechanical Engineering from the University of Florida."
+excerpt: "Conrad Cole is the Founder of Radical Energetics, a Technical Consulting Practice in Solar Thermal Energy Technology."
 layout: single
 author_profile: true
 sitemap: true